-- Go Out with a Smile: When Saber rebelled against Manaka's orders and stabbed her to death in the Fifth War, she couldn't properly process it, and thus died smiling sweetly at him.
+- Go Out with a Smile: When Saber rebelled against Manaka's orders and stabbed her to death in the First War, she couldn't properly process it, and thus died smiling sweetly at him.

 - Lady and Knight: She wants to be the Black Lady to Saber's Knight in Shining Armor.
 Badly.

 - Love at First Sight: Revealed to be the case with her towards Saber.
 Having foreseen her meeting with him at some point, she held expectations of her destined one and was more than happy to see that he exceeded them.

 - Love Makes You Evil: Her meeting Saber is also the reason why she would later go on to commit the atrocities she does in the story.
 All for the sake of her beloved prince...